measurify/example-tank-level-monitoring/README.md

-# Design and development of an embedded system for remote monitoring the water level of a tank
+# Design and development of an embedded system for remote monitoring the level of a tank

 ## Overview